AlidesChimin/SATA/paper.md

 # Statement of Need

 In Brazil’s Humanities and Social Sciences (Geography), many scholars still rely on manual or semi-manual workflows to process large textual corpora.
 Historical barriers—limited programming experience, scarce infrastructure, and uneven training—have hindered the adoption of computational methods [@Metzler:2016].
 At the same time, **Large Language Models (LLMs)** have transformed NLP in recent years, opening powerful possibilities but also raising concerns about **language coverage, transparency, and reproducibility** [@Scao:2022; @OpenAI:2023].
-For **Portuguese (Brazil)** specifically, the ecosystem has improved with **encoder models** such as **BERTimbau** [@Souza:2020], yet accessible, GUI-driven tools that operationalize these advances for **non-specialists** remain scarce.
+For **Portuguese (Brazil)** specifically, the ecosystem has improved with **encoder models** such as **BERTimbau** [@Souza:2020] and more recent **PT-BR Encoders** [@Mello:2024], yet accessible, GUI-driven tools that operationalize these advances for **non-specialists** remain scarce.

 **ATAS** addresses this gap as an **open-source, GUI-based** system that automates key tasks—keyword filtering, bigram networks, lexical metrics—**without requiring advanced coding**.
 Localization to **Brazilian Portuguese** promotes equitable access to computational analysis and supports reproducible research pipelines for Human Geography and allied fields.